Resilient Topology-Aware Coordination for Dynamic 3D UAV Networks under Node Failure

 \subsection{TAG-MAPPO Training Algorithm}

 The complete training procedure for the TAG-MAPPO framework is formalized in Algorithm \ref{alg:tag_marl}.
-The optimization pipeline is structured into two distinct phases, namely decentralized data collection and centralized parameter updates.
+The optimization pipeline consists of decentralized data collection and centralized parameter updates.

-In the first phase, distributed UAV agents interact with the environment using their lightweight actor networks.
-At each time step, agents rely solely on local observations to sample actions, which ensures that the inference latency remains constant regardless of the network size.
-If a node failure occurs during this phase, the surviving swarm $\mathcal{V}(t)$ must immediately adapt its coordination based on the remaining local observations.
-The transition data, including the instantaneous topology state $\mathcal{V}(t)$, is stored in the replay buffer to provide the critic with the necessary context for post-failure value estimation.
+In the first phase, distributed UAV agents interact with the environment using lightweight actor networks.
+At each time step, agents rely on local observations to sample actions, ensuring inference latency remains constant regardless of network size.
+Upon node failures, the surviving swarm $\mathcal{V}(t)$ must immediately adapt based on remaining local observations.
+Transition data, including the instantaneous topology state $\mathcal{V}(t)$, is stored in the replay buffer to provide the critic with necessary context for post-failure value estimation.

 In the second phase, the system executes centralized updates.
-Before optimization, the Generalized Advantage Estimation (GAE) is computed to balance the bias-variance trade-off.
-During this stage, the TA-GAT critic plays a pivotal role by reconstructing the dynamic ego-centric graph for each sample in the minibatch.
-Specifically, the ROS mechanism is applied to the neighbor feature set before graph aggregation.
-By stochastically reordering the input neighbors, the critic is forced to learn relational features that are invariant to agent indexing.
-By executing the dual-path aggregation, the critic predicts state values to compute the Huber-based value loss.
-This mechanism ensures that the lightweight actors are trained to be topology-aware by distilling the complex relational knowledge of the critic into the simplistic policy networks.
+Before optimization, Generalized Advantage Estimation (GAE) is computed to balance the bias-variance trade-off.
+The TA-GAT critic plays a pivotal role by reconstructing dynamic ego-centric graphs for each minibatch sample.
+Specifically, the ROS mechanism is applied to the neighbor feature set before aggregation.
+By stochastically reordering neighbors, the critic learns relational features invariant to agent indexing.
+Through dual-path aggregation, the critic predicts state values to compute the Huber-based value loss.
+This mechanism ensures that lightweight actors become topology-aware by distilling complex relational knowledge from the critic into the simplistic policy networks.